numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 * physical units (such as meters)
 * datatypes for tracing/automatic differentiation
 * high, fixed precision math
-* specifialized integer types such as int2, int24
+* specialized integer types such as int2, int24
 * new, better datetime representations
 * extending e.g. integer dtypes to have a sentinel NA value
 * geometrical objects [pygeos]_